it-dept-cis/RABET-V-Pilot/docs/source/Activities/Testing_Rules_Determination.md

 #### Software Development Considerations

-These test conditions are related to the technology providers Software Development Maturity (SDM) scores and artifacts.
+These test conditions are related to the RTP's Software Development Maturity (SDM) scores and artifacts.

 ##### Software Assurance Maturity

-How mature are the provider’s processes related to software assurance?
+How mature are the RTP’s processes related to software assurance?

 This uses the average score of all SAMM principles with 3 ranges.
 The scores ranges below are just placeholders until more accurate score ranges can be determined.